shouchain/patient-readmitted-prdiction/README.md

 Data Source : UCI Diabetes 130 US hospitals dataset

 1. using Pandas Report doing the EDA
-2. making the data engineer
+2. making the Feature Engineering
 3. use the xgboost with the multi-label prediction